-Concern(s) Long-term viability of the Watershed as an irrigation source (both surface and ground water quantity issues) -Deregulation, including proposed state regulations that would take away local control, poses a threat to the watershed. -Lack of cohesive regulations and governance across the watershed makes funding and implementation of a watershed plan challenging. -There is no uniform drainage ordinance for the watershed.
+-Deregulation, including proposed state regulations that would take away local control, poses a threat to the watershedLack of cohesive regulations and governance across the watershed makes funding and implementation of a watershed plan challengingThere is no uniform drainage ordinance for the watershed.
 There is no single government body that oversees the watershed.
-Loss of habitat with increased development Explore the need for dam removal - Elkhart County Parks Baintertown and Benton dam Evaluate dam removal or dam modifications to assist with upstream and downstream fish passage Recreational use of the river and lakes Problem : Need to promote and maintain recreation on lakes and rivers; preserve natural areas and access to parks Interest in making legal drains more natural, install buffer strips between agricultural Loss of habitat for ETR species Maintaining natural areas and providing access to local residence Preserve a natural buffer along the water.
-Need proper planning of developments Eve Lake still has a cisco population - how can we protect this population as well as any other lakes where cisco are still present Invasive species Addressing beaver dams and logjams for recreation, flood storage and flow conveyance Logjams Watershed lake overuse (bass tournaments, boat density, lack of facilities as access points) Impediments to navigation (barbed wire, low head dams) Limited recreation access points Cause(s): -Unsafe water for swimming and boating -Concern for long term negative impacts to recreation
+Problem: Need to promote and maintain recreation on lakes and rivers; preserve natural areas and access to parks Cause(s): -Unsafe water for swimming and boating -Concern for long term negative impacts to recreation

+Concern(s)

-Concern(s) Building cohesion with groups across the basin Agricultural and urban BMP implementation is needed Engaging agricultural and urban landowners to implement BMPs for land use and Problems: - Unified group for the entire watershed does not exist - Education and outreach is needed construction Maintenance of previously installed best management practices Be holistic and work across the watershed with the goal of no negative impact to any other area of the basin Heavy metal releases from in lake treatment - need a better understanding of heavy metal accumulation in lake sediment and potential impacts Cause(s): -No effort to educate local officials, foundations, and other funding sources on the importance of watershed protection -Lack of public awareness of watershed issues and opportunities to implement agricultural and urban BMPs -Lack of unified government strategy about watershed management
+- Building cohesion with groups across the basin Agricultural and urban BMP implementation is needed - Engaging agricultural and urban landowners to implement BMPs for land use and construction - Maintenance of previously installed best management practices - Be holistic and work across the watershed with the goal of no negative impact to any other area of the basin

+Heavy metal releases from in lake treatment - need a better understanding of heavy metal accumulation in lake sediment and potential impacts